ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

   "interact_ref": "4IFWWIKYBC2PQ6U56NL1"
 }
 ~~~

-The AS MUST be able to tell from the RC's request which specific ongoing request
-is being accessed.
-Common methods for doing so include using a unique, unguessable URL
-for each continuation response, associating the request with the provided access
-token, or allowing only a single ongoing grant request for a given RC instance
-at a time.
-If the AS cannot determine a single active grant request to map the
-continuation request to, the AS MUST return an error.

-The ability to continue an already-started request allows the RC to perform several
-important functions, including presenting additional information from interaction,
-modifying the initial request, and getting the current state of the request.

 If a "wait" parameter was included in the [continuation response](#response-continue), the
 RC MUST NOT call the continuation URI prior to waiting the number of